boldingd/EclipsePhaseContent/ItemsGuide.md

 > **0514NOMAD**: I know it doesn't help anything, but I did once see a Ranger use the breach-mode to get the stack out of a 9 Lives, a Gede.
 > So sometimes it does happen to people who have it coming, at least.

+### Roadrunner

+Roadrunners are cheap 'bots produced in the Planetary Consortium and sold to law-enforcement agencies in the Tharsis League and Consortium.
+Roadrunners are designed to aid in situational awareness – they are scouts, observers, and pursuit-bots, not combat elements.
+They are intended to be cheap enough to issue several to officers, and for losses of the 'bots to be acceptable.
+While a handful of small weapons modules exist, they are rarely issued; most Roadrunners are deployed unarmed.

+Roadrunners are designed to be agile on the ground and in the air.
+(That, as well as their size, gives them their name; they do not have much *direct* resemblance to the old-Earth bird.)
+Their narrow bodies support partially-articulated delta wings, powerful hind legs designed for running and jumping, and thinner forelimbs designed for fine manipulation.
+They are quick for a bot their size, able to pace most transhumans at a run, and easily handle Mars' broken terrain.
+They also include a small internal turbofan engine and a limited supply of methane to power it; this gives them a quick airspeed, and a total flight time of almost thirty minutes.
+Vectored nozzles for and aft, combined with the articulation of the wings, can make the drone surprisingly agile in flight; it can maneuver in tight quarters, can take off from a running leap (or after being thrown), hover for short periods, and land vertically.
+(It is primarily designed for Mars' gravity; under "standard" gravity, it can still fly, but requires more space to take off and land.
+It also cannot carry weapons in standard gravity.)

+While Roadrunners can run fairly quickly, they are better leapers and flyers; in use, Roadrunners tend to use their facilities with leaping and flying together with their magnetic systems to stay high, above their targets.
+While Roadrunners can use their turbofans in short bursts for quick, powerful leaps, their supply of fuel is limited; once they have the high ground, they often run, leap, and glide to preserve fuel.
+Their powered flight capability is mainly used for open pursuits.

+Roadrunners are also equipped with spotlights, holoprojectors, and loudspeakers, so that they can address suspects.

+- Type: Bot
+- Layout: Raptor
+- Movements: Bipedal 5/25, Leaping 4/20, Thrust-Vector 9/45/160
+- Size: Tiny
+- Durability (WT): 20 (4)
+- Advantages: Inherent Armor 4E/3K
+- Enhancements: 360-Degree Vision, Claws, Enhanced Vision, Holoemitter, Light Combat Armor (+14E/+12K), Loudspeaker, Magnetic System, *Spotlight* (as trans-spectral light), T-Ray Emitter
+- Available: Inner System law enforcement, \[Low\]

+- Type: Software (ALI)
+- Aptitudes: COG 15, COO 20, INT 15, REF 20, SAV 10, SOM 10, WIL 15
+- Skills: Flight 40, Freerunning 40, Gunnery 40, Hardware: Electronics 30, Infiltration 40, Infosec \[Defense\] 30, Interest: *Raptor* specs and maintenance 50, Intimidation 30, Perception 40

+### Seeker Carrier

+The Seeker Carrier is a cheap, disposable weapons platform designed by an autonomist cooperative and distributed to autonomist-aligned fighters in the Inner System, most notably the Movement.
+It's a very straightforward design: it is a small, four-wheeled robot, equipped with a single turret, and loaded with seekers.
+The bot has just enough 'ware to make its expected performance worth the fab resources; being an open, autonomist design, individual users are free to modify the blueprint according to their needs and resources.

+In addition to the 'bot itself, the Autonomists have produced the blueprints for a nanohive; the hive produces Proteans, and the Proteans produce a 'bot and weapons.
+This package is far more dangerous; it allows anyone with a 'faber capable of producing the hive to eventually produce large numbers of seeker-carriers.

+We have secured a copy of the drone blueprints for the Eye; current policy, however, minimizes their use, in order to avoid reprisals against third-parties (i.e. to avoid kicking off a major conflict in the Outback).
+We haven not managed to secure a copy of the protean hive.

+- Type: Bot
+- Layout: Vehicle (wheeled, two-axle)
+- Movements: Wheeled 8/40/120 (Handling +10)
+- Size: Small
+- Durability (WT): 30 (6)
+- Advantages: Inherent Armor 3E/3K, turret with weapon mounts
+- Enhancements: 360-Degree Vision, Chameleon Skin, Enhanced Vision, Light Combat Armor (+14E/+12K), Radar, T-Ray Emitter
+- Available: as drone without weapons, Autonomists \[Low\] or Firewall \[Low\]; as Protean Hive blueprint for drone and payload \[Extreme\] (payload is either 4 full-sized seekers or two seeker rifles and magazines)

+- Type: Software (ALI)
+- Aptitudes: COG 15, COO 20, INT 15, REF 20, SAV 10, SOM 15, WIL 15
+- Skills: Hardware: Armorer 30, Infiltration 40, Infosec \[Defense\] 30, Interest: Insurgent Tactics 60, Interfacing 30, Perception 40, Pilot: Groundcraft \[Wheeled\] 40, Gunnery 40, Seeker Weapons 40

 ### Sentinel Mask

 The Sentinel Mask is heavily-modified open-source AR headset.